 This is because in a long term backtest you have got the benefit of winning trades from previous years coming in, so the ongoing drawdown is going to be lower because you are winning from day one on some trades in that portfolio.

-So if you really don't like the initial drawdown but the loans and that test is amazing, you should probably adopt the other option for kicking off the system which is starting to trade as if you had always been trading that stock trading system.
+So if you really don’t like the initial drawdown but the equity curve and backtest is amazing, you should probably adopt the other option for kicking off the system which is starting to trade as if you had always been trading that stock trading system.
 That way you will reduce your initial drawdown